annie-seaward/python-projects/README.md

 top trumps.py - simple command line version of top trumps - used to practice OOP techniques

 piglatin:
-•	piglatin.py - takes in english.txt and converts it to piglatin - outputs to console, mindful of punctutation
+<br />•	piglatin.py - takes in english.txt and converts it to piglatin - outputs to console, mindful of punctutation
-•	english.txt - input file
+<br />•	english.txt - input file

 hangman:
-•	hangman1.py - plays hangman with the user, allows for three difficulties, gives hints and draws the hangman to the console
+<br />•	hangman1.py - plays hangman with the user, allows for three difficulties, gives hints and draws the hangman to the console
-•	hangman ascii graphic.txt - used to draw the hangman to console
+<br />•	hangman ascii graphic.txt - used to draw the hangman to console
-•	easy.txt, medium.txt, hard.txt - contains words at each of the three difficultly levels - input files
+<br />•	easy.txt, medium.txt, hard.txt - contains words at each of the three difficultly levels - input files
-•	easy_clue.txt, medium_clue.txt, hard_clue.txt - contains complementary clues to each of the words - input files
+<br />•	easy_clue.txt, medium_clue.txt, hard_clue.txt - contains complementary clues to each of the words - input files

 binary spell checker:
-binary search spell checker.py - spell checks an inputed sentence, using binary search of a dictionary - outputs to a website (html file) binarySearch.html - output file, highlights mis-spelled words dictionary.txt - input file, words compared to this file
+<br />binary search spell checker.py - spell checks an inputed sentence, using binary search of a dictionary - outputs to a website (html file)
+<br />binarySearch.html - output file, highlights mis-spelled words
+<br />dictionary.txt - input file, words compared to this file